dockstore/dockstore/_docs/best-practices.md

 ---
 # Best Practices

-Here, we document some best practices for creating CWL tools as we understand them.
-Our intention is that this document will evolve as CWL evolves so feel free to provide suggestions and/or improvements.
+Here, we document some best practices for creating tools as we understand them.
+Our intention is that this document will evolve as the descriptor languages evolves so feel free to provide suggestions and/or improvements.

 ## Recommended CWL Fields